staringelf/QuickFill/README.md

-# Meme-Generator
+# QuickFill

-A meme generator crafted using JavaScript and HTML5 Canvas (MVC)
+The app autofills user location details using entered zip-codes